AdobeDocs/experience-platform.en/help/data-governance/labels/reference.md

 ### C10 {#c10}

-Some data usage policies restrict the use of stitched identity data for single identity personalization.
-The C10 label is automatically applied to segments under the following scenarios:
+Some data usage policies restrict the use of stitched identity data for personalization.
+The C10 label is automatically applied to segments if their merge policies use the "private graph" option.

-- The merge policy of the segment uses the "private graph" option
-- The segment is shared with Adobe Audience Manager with equivalent Data Export Controls applied